mharen/mharen.github.io/blog/2006/2006-12-site-news.md

 Some random updates, short-answer style...

-<strong>Site Down - </strong>Wassupy was down the past few days not because I've been the latest Google or Microsoft acquisition, but rather because of an unfortunately timed power failure, software update, and negligence.
+**Site Down - **Wassupy was down the past few days not because I've been the latest Google or Microsoft acquisition, but rather because of an unfortunately timed power failure, software update, and negligence.

 My server runs [linux](http://www.gentoo.org/) which is pretty much as good as it gets as far as remote administration goes.
 Whenever there's a hiccup I just "[ssh](http://en.wikipedia.org/wiki/Secure_Shell" title="Secure Shell)" over to the machine and fix it, from anywhere.
 In fact, the system can hardly tell the difference between me sitting at the keyboard in my garage or typing on a smart phone's keypad from Singapore.